ldnclj/classic-ldnclj.github.com/index.markdown

 We are people who live in London and are interested in programming in [Clojure](http://clojure.org/).

-Currently our mains activity are 2 [monthly dojos](dojos.html) where we help one another to learn Clojure and provide a chance to code that our day jobs may not allow and talks at [SkillsMatter](https://skillsmatter.com/explore?q=clojure).
+Currently our main activities are 2 [monthly dojos](dojos.html) where we help one another to learn Clojure and provide a chance to code that our day jobs may not allow and talks at [SkillsMatter](https://skillsmatter.com/explore?q=clojure).